Artificial brain

 An example of the first objective is the project reported by Aston University in Birmingham, England where researchers are using biological cells to create "neurospheres" (small clusters of neurons) in order to develop new treatments for diseases including Alzheimer's, motor neurone and Parkinson's disease.

 The second objective is a reply to arguments such as John Searle's Chinese room argument, Hubert Dreyfus's critique of AI or Roger Penrose's argument in The Emperor's New Mind.
 These critics argued that there are aspects of human consciousness or expertise that can not be simulated by machines.
 One reply to their arguments is that the biological processes inside the brain can be simulated to any degree of accuracy.
 This reply was made as early as 1950, by Alan Turing in his classic paper "Computing Machinery and Intelligence".

 The third objective is generally called artificial general intelligence by researchers.
 However, Ray Kurzweil prefers the term "strong AI".
 In his book The Singularity is Near, he focuses on whole brain emulation using conventional computing machines as an approach to implementing artificial brains, and claims (on grounds of computer power continuing an exponential growth trend) that this could be done by 2025.
 Henry Markram, director of the Blue Brain project (which is attempting brain emulation), made a similar claim (2020) at the Oxford TED conference in 2009.

 Approaches to brain simulation

+W. Ross Ashby's pioneering work in cybernetics provided an early mathematical framework for understanding adaptive brain-like systems.
+In his 1952 book Design for a Brain, Ashby proposed that the brain could be modeled as an ultrastable system that maintains equilibrium through continuous adaptation to environmental perturbations.
+His approach used differential equations and state-space models to describe how neural systems could exhibit purposeful behavior through feedback mechanisms.
+Ashby's homeostat, a physical machine built in 1948, demonstrated these principles through an electromechanical device with four interconnected units that automatically adjusted their parameters to maintain stability when disturbed.
+The homeostat represented one of the first attempts to build an artificial system exhibiting brain-like adaptive behavior, influencing subsequent work in adaptive systems, neural networks, and artificial intelligence.